VISWESWARAN1998/Tangerine-Project/README.md

-# Tangerine-Duplicate-Files-Finder
+Tangerine Project:
+This is a C++ implemetation (cross-platform) to find and remove duplicated files from the directory or drive.
+Purpose:
-Used to find duplicate files implemented in C++ with 100% accuracy
+Used to find and remove duplicate files implemented in C++ with 100% accuracy Feature Addition:
+1. Facility to remove the duplicate files
+Bug fixes:
+1. Removes only one duplicate files